 The Denver based Leopold Bros.
 Distillery has been one of Denver’s premier craft distilleries for a long time.
 I have always felt that their Maryland Style Rye has long been one of the most underrated ryes on the market, and it is one of the only non-sourced ryes in the $45 price range.
 I have a feeling that their rye has gone unnoticed because most of the Leopold Bros. shelf space is used for their flavored whiskies.
 That means that the bourbon and rye drinkers either don’t see their rye, or dismiss the rye due to the close relation of something peach flavored.
 If you are hesitant, you will have to trust me, you do not want to write off this rye simply because the distillery makes flavored whiskey.

-Instead of using fruit juice to obtain the lost profile of a Maryland Rye, Leopold Bros. took a page out of the Four Roses playbook and attempted to obtain that fruit profile through the use of specific yeast strains.
+Instead of using fruit juice to obtain the lost profile of a Maryland Rye, Leopold Bros. took a page out of the Four Roses playbook and attempted to obtain that fruit profile through the use of specific yeast strains and species of bacteria.
 While this is nothing new to whiskey, it is however pretty unique to the rye whiskey market.
 It seems like most ryes from large distilleries are afterthoughts, destine for the bottom shelf, requiring little attention and even less adjustment.
 The idea of manipulating the yeast strain to pull certain acids from the rye distillate is a rare effort for any rye whiskey, but seeing it come from a small distillery is pretty exciting.

 In a StraightBourbon thread from 2012, Todd Leopold breaks down the mashbill (65% rye, 15% corn, 20% malted barley), the average age (four years), and the theory behind the yeast they use.
 He also admits that they add a handful of chocolate malt to the distillate which reminds me of the profiles from the high rye bourbons and straight ryes from Heaven Hill.
 Not a bad profile to chase if you ask me.